 Gastrointestinal (GI) symptoms are very common among people with rheumatoid arthritis (RA).
 In one study, nearly 1 in 5 reported feeling abdominal pain or discomfort.1 When compared to people without RA, people with RA were more likely to have pain, fullness, nausea or stool leakage.1 Furthermore, these symptoms occurred frequently – at least once per week.1

 Those symptoms might sound a lot like irritable bowel syndrome (IBS).
 IBS is defined as recurrent abdominal pain associated with defecation or a change in bowel habits that occurs at least one day per week during the previous three months.2

-RA medications and GI symptoms
+Rheumatoid arthritis medications and GI symptoms